dvklopfenstein/goatools_simulation/doc/md/README_prep1.md

 # [**Preparatory**: Hypotheses and multiple-test simulations]()
-These preparatory Benjamini/Hochberg FDR (False Discovery Rate) simulations are used to develop the simulation code and verify the simulation methodology.
+These preparatory Benjamini/Hochberg FDR (False Discovery Rate) simulations are used to establish proof of concept for the architecture and implementation of the simulation methodology used in both levels of simulations:
+  * **Benjamini/Hochberg FDR simulation only**
+  * **Gene Ontology Enrichment Results (GOEA) simulations**

 ## Introduction